hansenlab/em_paper/README.md

 1. EM_paper_gtex_read.R.
 This script reads the gtex raw gene-level quantifications from GTEx into R, and transforms them into log2(RPM+1).
 2. EM_paper_28_raw_expression_matrices.R.
 This script obtains the expression matrices subsequently used in the co-expression analyses.
 It depends on the log2(RPM+1) expression data obtained using the script "EM_paper_gtex_read.R", but also on the log2(RPKM+1) expression data (for filtering on expression level), where the RPKM expression matrix is downloaded from the GTEx portal.
 The "GTEx_Data_V6_Annotations_SampleAttributesDS.txt" annotation file is also downloaded from the GTEx portal.
+It also depends on a data frame "gtex.cds.df" which contains the gene names and the ENSEMBL id's for the genes in the expression matrix.

 3. EM_paper_coexpression_functions.R.
 4. EM_paper_main_coexpression_analysis.R.